-TIGG’s groundwater treatment equipment has been used by remediation companies for nearly 40 years.
+TIGG’s groundwater treatment equipment has been used by remediation companies for over 40 years.
 Our groundwater GAC adsorption remediation systems remove organic and metal contaminants caused by past industrial pollution and other sources.

 Scientific research has shown that granular activated carbon filtration systems are effective for removing PFOA and PFOS contaminants from groundwater.
 These fluorinated, organic contaminants are two perfluorinated compounds, also known as PFCs.
 PFOA and PFOS are considered emerging contaminants, and their environmental impact is now reported in soil, air, and groundwater.
 For more information visit our PFC page.

 TIGG’s cost-effective and reliable rental groundwater remediation equipment is ideal for short-term rentals and long-term projects.
 We can also custom-design groundwater purification systems to meet your specific treatment objectives.
 Our large, in-stock groundwater treatment equipment inventory includes activated carbon adsorption vessels, GAC remediation drums, activated carbon towers, bag filters, cartridge filters, oil water separators, and water pumps.

 We have various types of activated carbon and other media to fit your specific purpose.
 TIGG carries a wide variety of activated carbon, resins, metals-removal media, and other filtration media.